Grigorij-Dudnik/XLeRobot-contrib/docs/en/source/software/getting_started/RL_VLA.md

 ## VLA and RL

+Single arm VLA policy implementation on XLeRobot:

 <video width="100%" controls>
   <source src="" type="video/mp4">
   Your browser does not support the video tag.
 </video>
-_Single arm VLA policy implementation on XLeRobot._

 # Vision-Language-Action (VLA) Training for XLeRobot